 - Start low and gradually increase dose.
 Start with just a half tablet (0.05 mg) per day.
 After a week, if there are no ill effects, increase dose by another half a tablet.

 - Florinef can deplete potassium.
 Since Florinef helps the body hold onto more sodium, it can deplete potassium in the body.
-For this reason, Dr. Rowe recommends that anyone on Florinef also take potassium chloride (KCl) supplements, at a dose of 10 meq KCl for every 0.1 mg of Florinef.
+For this reason, Dr. Rowe recommends that anyone on Florinef also supplement with potassium chloride (KCl), at a dose of 10 meq KCl for every 0.1 mg of Florinef.
 So, with 0.3 mg of Florinef daily, my older son takes 30 meq of KCl.
 Note that this potassium can only be obtained with a prescription; you can not get high enough doses with over-the-counter supplements.

 Beta blockers work by blocking certain hormones, like adrenaline (which ones depend on which beta blocker you are taking) that can cause HR and BP to jump around.
 They will immediately reduce a high HR and are commonly used to treat high blood pressure, but I have found that a low dose beta blocker also helped to stabilize my BP and stop it from dropping when I am upright, so don't discount them if your BP is low or you have NMH.
 I wrote an entire blog post with information on and tips for finding the right beta blocker, so if you are trying them, please refer to that post for more detailed information.